MathuxNY-73/hackerrank-problems/README.md

 - [X] Find a fourth working solution on the sample input
 - [X] Submit solution.
 Got correct
 - [X] Challenge solved

+### Count Triplets
+This is a data structure challenge from hackerrank.
+This challenge is about the hash table data structure.
+The goal is to find the number of triplets of increasing indices such that the sequence of items at those indices form a geometric sequence [Problem link](https://www.hackerrank.com/challenges/count-triplets-1/problem).
+I solved this problem using C++ language.
+As of August 28<sup>th</sup>, 2018 :
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got errors on 2 test cases
+- [ ] Challenge solved
 </details>

 ## Search